Products

 ![]() |

-Make your Board dramatically more effective, starting today.by Gayle L. Gifford, ACFRE JUST RELEASED.
-Revised version of How are we Doing?
-Can you put your average or good board on the road to greatness?
+Make your Board dramatically more effective, starting today.by Gayle L. Gifford, ACFRE Can you put your average or good board on the road to greatness?
 Indeed you can, says Gayle Gifford in How to Make Your Board Dramatically More Effective, Starting Today.
 And you’re closer than you think.
 Gifford’s approach is ingenious.
 She doesn’t lecture, doesn’t scold, doesn’t harangue.
 Instead she challenges your board to transform itself by answering a series of straightforward but provocative questions.
 Order directly from the publisher or you can find it on Amazon.com. |

 ![]() |